brabster/tw-site-mkdocs/docs/posts/2024-04-23-codespaces/index.md

 ## Just Enough and No More

 Let's say that I want to do some work on a repository.
-I want that software and all its dependencies, plugins, IDE extensions and whatever other weird and wonderful gubbins are involved to have access to just what's needed to work on the software and no more.
-Running locally as I have been, that's certainly not the case.
-Any one of those things being compromised could get access to any credentials lying around on my disk, my browser's stored passwords, credentials for any sites I'm currently logged into, and probably even my password manager if it's unlocked.
+I want that software and all its dependencies, plugins, IDE extensions and whatever other weird and wonderful gubbins are involved to have access to just what's needed and no more.
+That's certainly not the case when I work locally.
+An attacker compromising any of those things could get access to any credentials on disk or environment variables, my browser's stored passwords, credentials for any sites I'm currently logged into, and probably even my password manager if it's unlocked.
 Anything I can see and do, it can see and do by default too.

 ## Risky Examples